 Visitors with a 2019 ticket for Berkeley Castle receive a £1 discount on these prices.

 Historic Houses members, Under 5s, and accompanying carers are admitted free.

 As a registered charity, we can reclaim tax on your donations (25p for every £1 at no extra cost to you).
 If you are a UK taxpayer, please consider letting us treat your admission as a Gift Aid donation.

 The ground floor, garden and shop are all accessible to wheelchair users, however the paths are gravelled and some floors may be uneven.
 There is an accessible toilet available and an accessible parking space that may be reserved by contacting the museum.
 Within the house there is an access folder with information on the upstairs rooms and an accessible audio guide.

-For full details, please see our Access Statement.
+For full details, please see our Accessibility Guide.

 GROUP AND PRIVATE VISITS

 We welcome group and private visits throughout the year, with a range of options to choose from including talks and refreshments.